 The ancient city of Tiryns is an important world heritage site that awaits just 4km away from central Nafplio.
 The city has been inhabited since the neolithic period and has played an important role in Greek mythology.

 Legend has it that the large stone “Cyclopean” walls that surround the site were constructed by the Cyclops.
 A visit to ancient Tiryns is a nice way to spend an afternoon.

 However, it is difficult to access without your own transport.
 If you are particularly interested, you could have your hotel organise an excursion with a local cab driver.

 Dine in a Scenic Taverna Overlooking the Port

 Nafplio, like pretty much the entirety of Greece, is a great place to sample wonderful home-cooked local food.
 The port area is particularly pleasant.

 Here, dozens of family-run tavernas overlook the water and serve seafood dishes prepared with the freshest catches, along with locally-sourced ingredients.
-Aiolos Tavern and Pidalio are local favourites.
+Aiolos Tavern (Vasilissis Olgas 30) and Pidalio (25is Martiou 5) are local favourites.